sohwencong/Descriptive-Analytics-Project/README.md

 ## Objectives
 * **Role**: A business analyst in an apparel company.
 * **Goals**:
     a.
-To identify a business issue, given a dataset.
+To identify a business issue, given a dataset.<br>
     b.
-To document and to perform data exploration and data extract, transform, and load (ETL) to build a dimensional model
+To document and to perform data exploration and data extract, transform, and load (ETL) to build a dimensional model<br>
     c.
-To create interactive data visualizations (charts, reports and dashboards)
+To create interactive data visualizations (charts, reports and dashboards)<br>
     d.
 To document and to present the business insights and recommendations

 ## Steps